quang-phong/project-1-beat-2022-european-crises/README.md

     + final (the data set ready for modelling)
 - **src**, including:
 - **deliverables**, including:
-    + project-summary (the final defense in which I summarize the whole project) *Note:* For the full detailed report (study), please leave a message at my LinkedIn page or send me an email.
+    + project-summary (the final defense in which I summarize the whole project)
+    <u>*Note:*</u> For the full detailed report (study), please leave a message at my LinkedIn page or send me an email.
 - **media** (media files)
 ## ✌️ Result?
  (with some visuals?)
+ them vao screenshot nhè nhẹ một cái dòng comment xuất sắc từ Burak và second supervisors Here are final remarks I received from the two supervisors:
+ 1
+ 2

 ## 🪁 Future?